 Tom Eddy Wines was founded in 1991 by Tom Eddy, owner and winemaker.
 He is a graduate of UC Davis in 1974 with degree in Oenology (conveniently his family was already living in the town of Davis after moving up from the Long Beach area to escape the smog and traffic).

-When looking for land in Napa Valley, Tom and Kerry were looking for hillside property and after 15 years of combing several of Napa’s well-known hillside appellations they found this spectacular piece of property (22 acres).
-The surroundings will always remain natural and undeveloped as the site is surrounded by property within the Sonoma Land Trust (and a few cattle and wild turkeys to).
+When looking for land in Napa Valley, Tom and Kerry began looking for hillside property; after 15 years of combing several of Napa’s well-known hillside appellations they found this spectacular piece of property (22 acres).
+The nearby lands will always remain natural and undeveloped as the site is surrounded by property within the Sonoma Land Trust (and a few cows and wild turkeys to).
 In fact their property straddles the county line (Sonoma/Napa).
-Incidentally this property used to be owned by Jacob Schram, the founder of Schramsberg.
-Tom and Kerry are the 4th owners.
+Incidentally this site used to be owned by Jacob Schram, the founder of Schramsberg Vineyard & Winery.
+Tom and Kerry are the properties’ 4th owners.

 All wine making for this takes place in New Zealand; the cases are then loaded into containers and shipped to the Port of Oakland.
-Tom picks the fruit for this a little bit later than many of the nearby vineyards ensuring slightly riper fruit and a nice acid balance.
-The 2007 vintage has zesty aromas including herbal qualities and notes of lemon and lime.
-Drinking much more Sauvignon Blanc from Napa than from New Zealand it was pleasant to pick out the Litchi fruit flavors on the palate along with some of the citrus flavors carried over from the aromas.
-The finish is very crisp and clean.
+Tom harvests the grapes for this a little bit later than many of the nearby vineyards ensuring slightly riper fruit, but still retaining vibrant acidity.
+The 2007 Tom Eddy New Zealand Sauvignon Blanc shows zesty aromas including notes of lemon and lime.
+Drinking much more Sauvignon Blanc from Napa Valley than from New Zealand, it was intruiging to notice the differences in style based on terroir.
+This wine showed flavors of litchi fruit complemented by bright citrus.
+The finish shows very crisp and clean.

 After many years of making his wines at other wineries, Tom built a 4,000 square foot cave on the property – tunneled into one of the hillsides.
 Kerry is an artist and some of her sculptures are featured here.
-The icon for the cave is a sightly off balance “E” representing ‘Eddy’ that is drilled into native rock in the back of the cave.
+The icon for the cave is a slightly off balance “E” representing ‘Eddy’, drilled into native rock in the back of the cave.
 As they were completing the drilling of the cave, the drill operator wanted to leave a memento carved into the rock.
 He started carving a “T” for Tom but Tom caught him before he was finished and decided an E for Eddy would be more appropriate honoring both he and Kerry.

-Tom’s wines can be found at select wine shops in Calistoga and others throughout the Napa Valley.
+Tom’s wines can be found at select wine shops in Calistoga and others throughout Napa Valley.
 Visits can be made by appointment and either last 90 minutes or two hours (if a barrel tasting is included).
 This is a unique opportunity for serious wine enthusiasts to visit with an industry veteran (40+ harvests under his belt); this is a highly personalized, relaxing and educational experience.